 Videos on mobile devices ask for a different approach when it comes to production and distribution.
 Luckily, we still have some time to optimize mobile video.
 Here are five tips to help you get started with your mobile video strategy.

 The traditional television screens are pretty straightforward: one screen size fits all.
 For mobile devices this is a different story, as viewers can watch video content in one of two ways: as a vertical video or in landscape mode.

-For a long time portrait video was off-limits, but it is getting more mainstream.
-The most natural way to hold your smartphone is in portrait mode.
+For a long time vertical video was off-limits, but it is getting more mainstream, with people holding their phones vertically 94% of the time.
 Think of the times you scroll through your timeline or feed.
-And apps such as Snapchat or Periscope run entirely on portrait videos.
+And apps such as Snapchat, Instagram Stories and TikTok run entirely on vertical videos.
 More and more organisations add these videos to their marketing mix.

 Besides diversity in apps and moments of watching content, it also depends on the type of content you watch.
-Shorter videos and talking heads are very suitable to watch in portrait mode.
-However, series or longer features are filmed in landscape mode, making them more suitable to watch on horizontal screens.
+Shorter videos and talking heads are very suitable to watch vertically.
+However, series or longer features are usually filmed in landscape mode, making them more suitable to watch on horizontal screens.